 Running a business

 This stage is very hands-on for everyone involved and you’re used to rolling up your sleeves to make your small business idea a success.
-A growing turnover goes hand in hand with a growing team and, bit by bit, you’re making it work and grow your small business.
+A growing turnover goes hand in hand with a growing team and, bit by bit, you’re making it work.

-But while being busy dealing with the day-to-day tasks that come with running and growing your small business, it’s easy to forget to focus on our goals.
+But while being busy dealing with the day-to-day tasks that come with running and starting to grow your small business, it’s easy to forget to focus on our goals.
 And there comes a time when business is no longer about survival but about steering the growth in the right direction.

 Setting your goals